metaterminal/metaterminal.fyi/content/fiction/time-war.md

 We know it’s very tempting, but you absolutely should not under any circumstances end up at one of these.
 Stephen Hawking’s one is the most famous, but there are others, and you should avoid those too.
 Don’t learn this lesson the hard way.

 ADDENDUM: This is no joke.
 A future version of me apparently decided to check one out; future me ended up scrubbing ten years from my own timeline, and sent current me an extremely strongly-worded letter.
 Whatever series of events it caused, it must have scared the hell out of them, because some of the things they wrote...
-I’m not the kind of person to exaggerate.
-STAY AWAY.
+I’m not the kind of person to exaggerate. **STAY AWAY**.

 <br>

-<p align=center><u>Strategy</u></p>
+<p align=center><u><b>Strategy</b></u></p>

-Let’s get to the obvious question: what are we going to do about it?
+Let’s get to the obvious question: *what are we going to do about it?*

-<i>You need to put yourself in a position to act against potential enemy agents and extinction-level threats</i>.
+<b>You need to put yourself in a position to act against potential enemy agents and extinction-level threats</b>.
 Everything else in your life is now secondary to this goal.

 This is how you fight the time war.
 You are a deep, deep cover agent with your entire natural life as a cover story.
-Through the very possession of this manual, you have been granted a magnitude of power on the order of multinational CEOs, military generals, and mid-sized countries. <i>Assuming that proper recruitment protocols have been followed</i>, you can be trusted with this power.
+Through the very possession of this manual, you have been granted a magnitude of power on the order of multinational CEOs, military generals, and mid-sized countries. <b>Assuming that proper recruitment protocols have been followed</b>, you can be trusted with this power.
 You can and should use this to benefit yourself, yes... but, likewise, this comes with a great deal of responsibility.

 The nature of the threat constantly changes.
-As such, it’s impossible to predict what dimension the current conflict takes.
+As such, it’s impossible to predict what dimension the current conflict takes.[^8]

-Even so, you need to be the right person in the right place at the right time to avert disaster.
+Even so, <b>you need to be the right person in the right place at the right time to avert disaster</b>.
 It is obviously impossible to know what and where that is ahead of time.
 Your first goal is to work that out.

 As long as you are not exposed, you can retry any major life choice and scout out any future event.
 You can embed yourself in companies, agencies, even governments, years before you need to operate there.
 It is common to dedicate decades of your life to make one tiny adjustment.
 You will most likely eventually find yourself in key positions of power.
 Be patient.
 Be cautious.
-Be exacting. <u><i>Do not get caught</i></u>.
+Be exacting. <u><b>Do not get caught</b></u>.

 If you had dreams, a career, or a life path worked out before reading this, then I am genuinely, truly sorry.